Sometimes we forget why we do what we do.

 The best way to teach: Appreciation

-I understand what John Muir Laws talks about in this video.
+I so get what John talks about in this video.
 Think back to a time when, unbeknownst to you, someone was watching you and silently cheering you on.
 Then afterward they told you how impressed they were: at the impromptu speech you gave, at the way you paused to help someone for a moment, at the way you took time for them.
 Pretty motivating, right?